IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 {% endhint %}

 {% hint style="success" %}
-🎉 **Great work, you have now learned how to create, deploy and invoke your own serverless functions on IBM Cloud Functions.
+🎉 **Great work!** You have now learned how to create, deploy and invoke your own serverless functions on IBM Cloud Functions.
 What about passing data into actions?
-Let's find out more…** 🎉
+Let's find out more...
 {% endhint %}